-Are development restrictions enough to protect this downtown Carrboro neighborhood?
+Neighbors said too many students were moving in.
+But will fix make housing cost more?

 Read More

-About a year ago, residents brought their concerns to the board about an increasing number of students renting in the neighborhood.
+About a year ago, residents raised concerns tabout more students renting in the neighborhood.
 The challenge Carrboro faces is similar to what the Northside neighborhood in Chapel Hill has faced in recent years as students moved in.
 Chapel Hill recently limited the number of unrelated people who may live together to four.

 The vast majority of the nearly 90 properties in Lloyd-Broad are single-family homes.
 But it is beginning to feel the pressures of gentrification creeping in.
 Once the centerpiece of a thriving African-American population in Carrboro, it has evolved into a racially diverse community of newcomers and older residents whose ties to the neighborhood are generational.